sisiwei/argyle/README.md

 ### Included in this kit:

 - PDF of User Profiles
-- PDF of Emoticon Reactions
+- PDF of Emoji Cards
 - PDF of Comment Cards
 - PDF of Badges
 - PDF of Player Instructions